 Make sure you highlight all the ways in which you can improve your reputation as a potential card holder but do not exaggerate or lie – the repercussions for doing so could tarnish your relationship with the issuer permanently.
 However, if there is no way in which you can refute, negotiate or update any of the information at all, then your chances for an approval the second time around will be extremely low, rendering you a poor candidate for a reconsideration request.

-How to Make Request a Credit Card Reconsideration Request
+How to Make a Credit Card Reconsideration Request

-Let’s get straight to the logistics: How should you get in contact with the banks?
-You can choose to call in and/or write a letter.
+In most cases, you can choose to call or write a letter.
 Which method you choose depends on personal preference as well as how much additional information you will be sharing with the bank.
 For example, if you need to send supporting documents, the mail might be the preferable route.

 |Issuer||Phone Number||Mailing Address|